Luis Pérez (footballer, born 1969)

-Luis Alberto Pérez Franco (born 27 January 1969) is a Chilean former footballer who played as a midfielder and current manager.
+Luis Alberto Pérez Franco (born 27 January 1969) is a Chilean football manager and former player who played as a midfielder.

 Playing career

 Pérez joined Colo-Colo youth system in the late 1970s thanks to the former player Bernardo Bello, who met him playing in the Tabancura neighborhood in Las Condes, Santiago.
 After having little chance to play for the first team, he played on loan at Deportes Valdivia, Deportes Linares, Deportes Arica and Magallanes.

 In his homeland, Pérez also played for Coquimbo Unido, Santiago Morning and Unión San Felipe.

 Abroad, he played for the French clubs FC Lorient, AS Dompierroise and US Chanay.
 In the United States, he played for Western Mass Pioneers.

 Coaching career

 After graduating as football manager at the INAF (National Football Institute), he started a football academy with the Caja de Compensación (compensation fund) Gabriela Mistral what turned into a Colo-Colo Academy.